A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Strategies

 \subsection{Personalization}

 Personalization in FL refers to tailoring the global model to better meet the needs of individual clients by adapting it to their specific data distributions and requirements.
 In the context of group fairness, personalization can improve fairness by adjusting models to account for variations in data related to sensitive attributes, as well as the diverse demands of different clients.
 Additionally, it can mitigate biases that may arise from a one-size-fits-all approach.
+In this setup, to evaluate group fairness it is important to compare the performance of the personalized models with the global model.
+If certain groups experience a significant drop in performance after personalization, it may indicate bias in the model's ability to serve those groups effectively.
+By comparing fairness metrics before and after personalization, the shift in fairness can help identifying whether personalization improves or reduces fairness.

-Carey et al. \cite{carey2022robust} investigate fairness heterogeneity, which arises when clients enforce different fairness metrics during local training.
+Carey \textit{et al.} \cite{carey2022robust} investigate fairness heterogeneity, which arises when clients enforce different fairness metrics during local training.
 They introduce Fair Hypernetworks (FHN), a personalized FL framework that accommodates varying fairness requirements and performs robustly in non-IID settings.
 FHN allows each client to select its own fairness metric by incorporating these metrics as linear constraints in the local optimization function.
 Hypernetworks, which generate network parameters for other models, are well-suited for this task since they can produce a range of personalized models tailored to each client's specific fairness criteria.
 This flexibility makes FHN effective in managing conflicting fairness constraints across clients.

+Agrawal \textit{et al.} \cite{agrawal2024no} propose F\textsuperscript{2}PGNN (Fair Federated Personalized Graph Neural Network), a framework that integrates personalized Graph Neural Networks (GNNs) with fairness considerations.
+In this approach, each client maintains its user-item interaction history to construct a local subgraph.
+Clients then train a GNN by incorporating higher-order information into their respective subgraphs.
+To ensure fairness, a fairness constraint is added as a regularizer in the objective function, meaning fairness is explicitly enforced rather than emerging solely from personalization, although personalization can enhance it.